katreparitosh/katreparitosh.github.io/_pages/about.md

 I enjoy working on projects which have my independent thought and concept behind it.
 It is challenging, but is an essential growth skill.

-See the <a href = "https://katreparitosh.github.io/personal/"> Personal </a> tab to read about my hobbies and other activities.
+Visit the <a href = "https://katreparitosh.github.io/personal/"> Personal </a> tab above to read about my hobbies and other activities.

 <br><br>
 <img src = "/images/IEEE Talk.jpg">